An Equation of State for Turbulence in the Gross-Pitaevskii model

-We find that the GP model contains a turbulent EoS that is a power law of the form $n_0/n=C(\tau_t\epsilon/[n\zeta_t])^b$, with $C=29(2)$ and $b=0.67(2)$, which is not described by known paradigms of turbulence.
-In particular, it cannot be explained by $4$-wave processes: the relation between $n_0$ and $\epsilon$ would have to be independent of the total density $n$ which is not the case for the EoS constructed here~\footnote{The factor of $\xi^{0.5}$ on the $y$-axis is a finite-$\kD$ effect, but even in its absence our EoS would depend on $n$; within the GP model, only the WWT prediction of a power-law EoS with an exponent of $1/3$ is independent of $n$.}.
-Furthermore, the power-law exponent $0.67(2)$ is inconsistent with any wave-kinetic description, as a kinetic theory with $\ell$-wave interactions predicts an exponent $b=1/(\ell-1)\leq0.5$.
-Interestingly, this exponent for the amplitude of mode occupation is numerically the same as the exponent for the amplitude of the energy spectrum for hydrodynamic turbulence $E_\text{K41} \propto \epsilon^{2/3}$~\cite{Frisch:1995}.
-However, this is likely coincidental.
-First, these quantities are different; one step further: the energy spectrum associated with our $N_k$ is $E(k)\propto k^{0.5}$ for $\gamma=3.5$ (assuming a quadratic dispersion relation), while $E_\text{K41} \propto k^{-5/3}$.
-Secondly, the predictions of K41 are independent of interactions, while our universal EoS strongly depends on them (as the rescaling of $\epsilon$ with $\zeta_t/\tau_t$ corresponds to a rescaling with $a^2$).
+The data of Fig.~\ref{figEoS}(a) show that the GP model contains a turbulent EOS that is a power law of the form $n_0/n=C(\tau_t\epsilon/[n\zeta_t])^b$, with $C=29(2)$ and $b=0.67(2)$, which is not described by known paradigms of turbulence.
+The two broad paradigms are wave (compressible-energy dominated) and vortex (incompressible-energy dominated) turbulence.
+Our $b$ is inconsistent with any wave-kinetic description, as a kinetic theory with $\ell$-wave interactions predicts an exponent $b=1/(\ell-1)\leq0.5$.
+Furthermore, the most plausible $4$-wave theory predicts that the relation between $n_0$ and $\epsilon$ would have to be independent of the total density $n$, which is not the case for the EOS constructed here~\footnote{For an extensive comparison of our EOS to the prediction of $4$-wave theory (as well as how the respective $N_k$ can be deduced), see Section~VII and Fig.~\ref{figLogVsGamma}} ~\footnote{The factor of $\xi^{0.5}$ on the $y$-axis is a finite-$\kD$ effect, but even in its absence our EOS would depend on $n$; within the GP model, only the WWT prediction of a power-law EOS with an exponent of $1/3$ is independent of $n$.}.